fDirham/chrome-extension-boilerplate-react-typescript-sass-webpack/README.md

 1. Clone the repo.
 2. Run `npm install` or `yarn install`
-3. Run `npm run dev`.
-This will run `webpack --watch` which rebuilds the necessary files whenever we change them.
-These build files will show up under `src/extension/scripts`
+3. Run `npm run build`.
+This will build files for the chrome extension to work.
-4. Go to chrome and click manage extensions in the extensions button
-5. Make sure developer mode is on and click Load Unpacked
+4. Make sure developer mode is on and click Load Unpacked
-6. Open the `src/extension` folder
+5. Open the `src/extension` folder
-7. Enable this extension
+6. Enable this extension

 Whenever a change is made and webpack rebuilds everything, you need to reload the extension from the manage extensions page.
 Or get the `chrome extension reloader` chrome extension to make things easier.
 Any changes to webpack itself merits a restart of the `npm run dev` command.
 Any changes to `manifest.json` merits a complete chrome extension reload by packing and unpacking.

+## Dev tools

+Run `npm run serve`.
+This will run webpack serve.
+Head to `localhost:8080` or whatever port is indicated, and components defined in `<RootComponent>` will be rendered without the need to toggle.
+Any changes to any components or their children defined in `<RootComponent>` will auto reload the preview.

 ## How the extension works